 Traditionally, investment styles fall into two broad categories: Growth and Value.
 While the end game for both is to get a return on the investment, the ways of going about that are quite different.
 The rivalry between the two camps can be intense, each side convinced that their method is superior.
 To complicate matters, there’s also a middle ground, most notably the unpleasant-sounding GARP, which actually stands for “growth at a reasonable price” rather than a digestive complaint.

 So how can you work out which style is best for you?
 Or whether you have to make that decision at all?
 First we need to understand the two methods.

 “We believe that durable, cash-generative franchises are rare and undervalued by most investors for most of the time … People will still be using Dove deodorant, drinking Johnnie Walker or eating Cadbury chocolate whatever happens...”

 "Forrest Gump is rewarded for his determination and resilience in the face of vicious storms.
 We believe returns could be bountiful for the genuinely long-term and patient value investor too."

-The value style was pioneered by US economist Benjamin Graham.
-His second book, The Intelligent Investor, published in 1949, inspired his most famous student, Warren Buffett, currently the world’s most successful investor.
+The Value style was pioneered by US economist Benjamin Graham.
+His second book, The Intelligent Investor, published in 1949, inspired his most famous student, Warren Buffett, currently one of the world’s most successful investors.

-In contrast to growth companies, the economic environment is very important to value firms which traditionally fare better in an upturn.
-The banking sector, for example, is a popular hunting ground for traditional value investors as they find it difficult to make money when interest rates are low (usually in a downturn).
-Again, this could be an opportunity for the value investor to buy banking shares cheaply if they have enough conviction that, once the cycle turns and interest rates start going up, those share prices will too.
+In contrast to most Growth companies, the economic environment is very important to Value firms which traditionally fare better in an upturn.
+The banking sector, for example, is currently a popular hunting ground for traditional Value investors as they find it difficult to make money when interest rates are low (usually in a downturn).
+Again, this could be an opportunity for the Value investor to buy banking shares cheaply if they have enough conviction that, once the cycle turns and interest rates start going up, those share prices will too.

 While both investment styles sound impressive in theory, each has its own drawbacks in practice.